Skip to Content

 Animal Kingdom, however, doesn’t offer a nighttime show at the moment.

-In the past they had Rivers of Light: We Are One, which featured floating lanterns, water screens, and live performances celebrating nature and its wonders.
+In the past it had Rivers of Light: We Are One, which featured floating lanterns, water screens, and live performances celebrating nature and its wonders.

-It was absolutely stunning and I truly hope they bring it back – or something similar.
-As much as I love fireworks, I really enjoyed this sit-down performance!
+The show was stunning and I truly hope they bring it back – or at least something similar.
+As much as I love fireworks that can be viewed from anywhere, I really enjoyed this sit-down performance!

 Magic Kingdom wins yet again by default, since Animal Kingdom doesn’t offer anything in this category.